FreeRADIUS/wiki.freeradius.org/guide/Users-Mailing-List.md

 This is really important.
 The server produces comprehensive information on what it is doing, for a reason.
 In 99% of the situations, the debug output contains the information needed to solve the problem.

-We understand that the debug output is complex and full of what seems like (magical text)[radiusd-X].
+We understand that the debug output is complex and full of what seems like [magical text](radiusd-X).
 You don't need to understand all of it.
 But the people on the mailing list *do* understand it, and can use it to help you.

 When you post the debug output, the **whole** debug output needs to be included.